 There are all sorts of reasons to live in France, but it’s typically been ignored as a business destination by many outsiders.
 Stereotypes of an unfriendly business climate, a low rate of English literacy and a laid-back working culture have stuck in the popular imagination, even as these issues have been relentlessly disproven.

-In 2018 however, there can be no argument that France has turned a corner.
+But times have changed and there can be no argument that France has turned a corner.
 From the business policies of President Macron to the incredible success of tech businesses, France is now as incredible a place to work and start a successful enterprise as it is to live a great life.
 Here are just a few reasons to convince you into starting a business in France.

 The business friendliness

 Business has been booming for a while in France, but under President Macron it’s a nation transformed.
 While not all of his policies have been welcomed by the French public, businesses are more than happy with a suite of reforms, including a reduction in the power of unions and employees.
 Businesses can now negotiate with employees directly, and can hire and fire more easily than in the past.

 Related article: How does the payroll system work in France?